LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/use_module_2.rst

    and retrieve its meta-predicate template to ensure proper call compilation.

-The module identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category.
+The module identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category defined in a source file (the common case).
 In this case, dynamic binding will be used for all listed predicates (and non-terminals).
 The parameter variable must be instantiated at runtime when the calls are made.

 Template and modes
 ------------------